schbm/edu-notes/Computer_Networks/Fundamentals.md

 - Prevent implementation changes on layers from affecting other layers
 - Common language to describe networking functions and capabilities

+### Workings

 ![Layered Model](layered_model.PNG)

+- Protocol instances talks to its peers
+- Layer communicate only to the adjacent ones
+- At the bottom, messages are carried by the medium

+### Encapsulation

+- Encapsulation goes from top to bottom
+- Level above processes it and then passes it down until it is sent out as a bit stream

+### De-Encapsulation

+- Reversed process
+- Header of the layer is stripped and passed to the level above

 ## Quellen und Unterlagen
 - [LAN Wiki](https://de.wikipedia.org/wiki/Local_Area_Network)